robinst/pict-rs/README.md

 ```
 ###### Note
 - pict-rs makes use of the system's temporary folder.
 This is generally `/tmp` on linux
-- pict-rs makes use of a default imagemagick security policy at
+- pict-rs makes use of an imagemagick security policy at
-    `/usr/local/lib/ImageMagick-$VERSION/config-Q16HDRI/policy.xml`
+    `/usr/lib/ImageMagick-$VERSION/config-Q16HDRI/policy.xml`

 #### Docker Development
 The development system loads a rust environment inside a docker container with the neccessary